lekaf974/meshery.io/collections/_posts/2025/10/29/2025-10-29-mesheryctl-model-init.md

 ---
-title: mesheryctl model init and build explained
+title: Introduction to mesheryctl model init and mesheryctl model build
 subheading: How to start a new model from scratch using mesheryctl
 date: 2025-10-29
 author: Matthieu Evrin